 GOLD EAGLE SCOUT:The Knights of Dumanis and later the National Eagle Scout Association lobbied the BSA for a special Distinguished Eagle Scout Award (DESA) to be presented to outstanding Eagle Scouts whom have held the Award for 25 years or more.
 The BSA's National Executive Board approved the award in 1972 and local Councils started recognizing Distinguished Eagle Scouts that year.

-The DESA is NOT given for "earning all of the available merit badges" from the current or past merit badge list.
+The NOESA and DESA are NOT given for "earning all of the available merit badges" from the current or past merit badge list.
 If a Scout or Venturer is registered and under the age of 18, he may earn Eagle Scout Palms for each five (5) merit badges earned since the 21 reported for Eagle along with completing a three month tenure as a unit member, a period of leadership in the unit, completion of a Scoutmaster's/Mentor's Conference and a local Board of Review.
 It is reported as advancement, so that those Scouts and Venturers can earn several Eagle Palms before they turn 18 as long as they meet all of the requirements for each Palm.
 The first three-month period, the Scout earns a Bronze Palm; the second three-month period, he earns a Gold Palm; and the next three-month period after that, he earns a Silver Palm.
 After that time, the Palms start over again in three-month increments with Bronze, Gold and Silver but the way he displays them is different.
 He will wear the Silver Palm (for 15 merit badges) and EITHER the Gold (for 10) OR the Bronze (for 5) so that the combined "figure" is either 20 (Silver and Bronze) or 25 (Silver and Gold).
 He will wear TWO Silver Palms to signify earning 30 merit badges and completion of the other requirements for that Palm.

 Scouts and Venturers can earn as many Palms as possible before the first of the following occurs: he exhausts the merit badge listing; he turns 18; or he tires of working on additional palms.